-We will look at a few camping tips, tricks and hacks to start you off your outdoor adventure; there is also a checklist at the bottom of the page with essential camping gear and equipment you’ll need for your first camping trip.
+We will look at a few camping tips, tricks and hacks to start your outdoor adventure; there is also a checklist at the bottom of the page with essential camping gear and equipment you’ll need for your first camping trip.

 Hanging out in my Vango Banshee tent

-*Total Camping Ireland participate in the Amazon Services Associates Programme, along with other affiliate programmes.
+*Total Camping Ireland participates in the Amazon Services Associates Programme, along with other affiliate programmes.
 If you make a purchase through these, we may earn from the purchases at no extra cost to you.
 Read more here.

-Which tent for your first camping trip?
+Which tent is for your first camping trip?

-From compact one-person expedition tents for our solo wild camping adventures to our giant 8-man tents that felt roomier than the downstairs of our old house, so you are spoilt for choice.
+From compact one-person expedition tents for our solo wild camping adventures to our giant 8-man tents that felt roomier than the downstairs of our old house, you are spoilt for choice.

-A couple of things to consider when looking:
+Here are a couple of things to consider when looking:

 - How many people will be sleeping in your tent?